MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/currency-revalue-posting-profile.md

 # Currency revaluation posting profiles

-The currency revaluation posting profile allows you post currency revaluation adjustment to different accounts per module (General ledger, Accounts payable, Accounts receivable and Bank), it also gives you the ability to configure the posting to lower granular level on each module where you can define currency revaluation posting account per currency code and to the lowest level of ledger account, vendor, customer and bank.
+The currency revaluation posting profile allows you post currency revaluation adjustment to different accounts per module (General ledger, Accounts payable, Accounts receivable and Bank).
+It also gives you the ability to configure the posting to lower granular level on each module where you can define currency revaluation posting account per currency code and to the lowest level of ledger account, vendor, customer and bank.
 The differentiation could be for unrealized gain or loss for all modules, the realized gain or loss only available for accounts payable and accounts receivable.

-The currency revaluation posting profile is under General ledger| Currencies| Currency revaluation posting profile to create a new record select New or Ctrl+N. You’ll need to select the gain or loss posting.
+To create a new currency posting profile, go to **General ledger > Currencies > Currency revaluation posting profile**.
+Select a Gain or Loss posting.

-In the currency code you can select All currencies or define specific currency by selecting Table in the currency code.
-In the Account code you can select All, Group or
-Table to be able to identify account or main account depending on the module page you already selected.
-The Main account is a mandatory field where you select the currency revaluation posting account that will be used during the currency revaluation adjustment.
+In the **Currency code** field, select All currencies or define specific currency by selecting **Table** in the currency code.
+In the **Account code** field, you can select **All**, **Group** or **Table** to identify account or main account depending on the module page selected.
+The **Main account** is a mandatory field where you select the currency revaluation posting account that will be used during the currency revaluation adjustment.

 As an example, the Unrealized gain for General ledger post the currency revaluation of EUR transactions on main account 600120 to adjustment account 801602.
 To post